JayBeavers/Reflecta/README.md

 ## Why? ##

 The motivation to write Reflecta came from a need to combine remote IO and remote function calling for robotics scenarios.
-A host PC can read sensor data off the Arduino at 400+ frames per second while calling Arduino libraries or applications to perform time sensitive (e.g. real time) tasks such as servo control, PWM, amd I2C communications.
+A host PC can read sensor data off the Arduino at 400+ frames per second while calling Arduino libraries or applications to perform time sensitive (e.g. real time) tasks such as servo control, PWM, and I2C communications.

 ## How? ##